dgnsaglam/dgnsaglam/README.md

 - 👋 Hi, I’m @dgnsaglam
 - 👀 I’m interested in analytics, computer science, soccer and music.
-- 🌱 I’m currently learning Business Analytics (Accounting, Finance, Supply Chain Management and Marketing)
+- 🌱 I am now taking a graduate level computation course at Georgia Tech.
+My last course was about Business Analytics.
 - 💞️ I’m looking to collaborate on IOT projects related to energy consumption and optimization.
 - 📫 How to reach me linkedin